Connect with us

 10. Plug and cap

 These types of fittings are used to close up pipe openings to allow inspection and repairs.
-They both operate in a similar fashion only that a plug has male threads while a cap has female threads that screw on the male end of pipe.
+They both operate similarly only that a plug has male threads while a cap has female threads that screw on the male end of the pipe.

 Plugs and caps are made of steel, copper, rubber, or plastic and can be glued, soldered, threaded, or welded into the pipe.